 The tax expense for the period comprises current and deferred tax.
 Tax is recognised in the Income Statement, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
-In this case, the tax is also recognised in other comprehensive income or directly.
+In this case, the tax is also recognised in other comprehensive income or directly in equity, respectively.